skleff1994/force-feedback/README.md

 # What is it
 Force feedback in Optimal Control : preliminary studies.
 Several approaches are explored, relaxing the rigid contact assumption, or not.
-Also the problem of "impedance MPC" is analyzed through simulations.
+In particular, the LPF approach is studied: low-pass filter (LPF) modeling the actuation dynamics, the filtered torque are treated as states in the optimization.

 # Dependencies
 - [PyBullet](https://pybullet.org/wordpress/)